Best Nutrition for PCOS Patients Wanting to Lose Weight

 - Opting for zero calorie beverages (such as water, sparkling water, unsweetened beverages and diet drinks) instead of sugar-sweetened beverages (like juice, sweetened iced teas and coffees, and regular soda)

-Spreading your carb intake evenly throughout the day facilitates weight loss by keeping your blood sugar and insulin levels relatively steady and prevents cravings or increased hunger that can be caused from larger blood sugar swings.
+Spreading your carb intake evenly throughout the day facilitates weight loss by keeping your blood sugar and insulin levels relatively steady, and by preventing cravings or increased hunger from blood sugar swings.
 The secret to reducing your carb cravings isn’t to eliminate carbs, but rather to focus on fiber-rich versions and incorporate them consistently throughout your day.

 Just as foods higher in sugar can lead to larger blood sugar spikes, so can eating a lot of carbs in one sitting — even if they’re healthy carbs like fruit and whole grains.

-This might happen if, for example, you avoid carbs for breakfast and lunch but consume a large serving of carbs at dinner.
-Or, if you eat a carbohydrate-rich breakfast and stick to protein and fat for the rest of your meals.
+This might happen if, for example, you avoid carbs for breakfast and lunch but consume a large serving of them at dinner.
+Or if you eat a carbohydrate-rich breakfast and stick to protein and fat for the rest of your meals.

 A good rule of thumb is to stick with a small-to-moderate portion (or about 1 cup or 1 fistful) of complex carbohydrates at each meal, rather than eating large portions of carbs sporadically throughout the day.